tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 ### Conclusion

 In this article, I compiled the information I gathered from watching videos and reading articles on culturing daphnia.
 You will find many resources that use spirulina powder to make green water or even use flour mixtures to feed the daphnia.
-Those methods work but is better to feed your daphnia natural green water, as it is a live food filled with microorganisms and rich in protein and vitamins.
+Those methods work but it is better to feed your daphnia natural green water, as it is a live food filled with microorganisms and rich in protein and vitamins.

 ### Resources